Tdawg-development/Canvas-Tracker-V3/WARP.md

 - Ask questions about ambiguous specifications
 - Validate completed work against original requirements
 - Report completion with summary of what was implemented

+### 9. Architectural Adherence (CRITICAL)
+- **Before implementing ANY change**: Consult `file_paths.md`, `routing_tree.md`, and `ARCHITECTURE.md` first
+- **Implementation guidance**: All architectural patterns and file locations are pre-defined in our documentation
+- **Deviation protocol**: Any deviation from documented structure requires:
+  1. Explicit approval from project lead
+  2. Update to affected documentation files BEFORE implementation
+  3. Justification in commit message
+- **Documentation updates**: Update tree documents immediately when adding:
+  1. New files or directories
+  2. New routes or endpoints
+  3. New components or services
+  4. New dependencies or integrations
+- **No exceptions**: This rule applies to ALL additions, no matter how small

 ## Enforcement
 These rules take precedence over general coding suggestions.
 When in doubt, follow the most restrictive interpretation to avoid scope creep and technical debt.